Tohrusky/Final2x/README.md

 - [electron-vite](https://github.com/alex8088/electron-vite) - This project provided the build framework for the Final2x.
 - [ncnn](https://github.com/Tencent/ncnn) - ncnn is a high-performance neural network inference framework developed by Tencent AI Lab.
 - [nihui/realcugan-ncnn-vulkan](https://github.com/nihui/realcugan-ncnn-vulkan) - This project provided the core implementation of the Real-CUGAN algorithm using the ncnn and Vulkan libraries.
-- [xinntao/Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan) - This project provided the core implementation of the Real-ESRGAN algorithm using the ncnn and Vulkan libraries.
+- [xinntao/Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan) - This project provided the core implementation of the Real-ESRGAN algorithm using the ncnn and Vulkan. libraries.
 - [nihui/waifu2x-ncnn-vulkan](https://github.com/nihui/waifu2x-ncnn-vulkan) - This project provided the core implementation of the Waifu2x algorithm using the ncnn and Vulkan libraries.
 - [nihui/srmd-ncnn-vulkan](https://github.com/nihui/srmd-ncnn-vulkan) - This project provided the core implementation of the SRMD algorithm using the ncnn and Vulkan libraries.